kuzudb/explorer/README.md

 #### In-memory mode

-By default, Kùzu Explorer is launched in disk-based mode.
-If you want to launch Kùzu Explorer in in-memory mode, you can do so by setting the `KUZU_IN_MEMORY` environment variable to `true` as follows.
+By default, Kuzu Explorer is launched in disk-based mode.
+If you want to launch Kuzu Explorer in in-memory mode, you can do so by setting the `KUZU_IN_MEMORY` environment variable to `true` as follows.

 ```bash
 docker run -p 8000:8000 \